-Alternatively, you can experiment with different spices and even different type of sweet potatoes.
-Let’s say, you can use a Japanese sweet potato that has white flesh, and add some thyme or rosemary or whatever herb you fancy.
+Alternatively, you can experiment with different spices and even different types of sweet potatoes.
+Let’s say, you can use a Japanese sweet potato that has white flesh, and add some thyme or rosemary or whatever herbs you fancy.
 Just don’t forget to balance out the sweetness of the potato with salt.

 Another modification you can make, which will slightly change the texture (for the better I would say, because of the added starch) is adding some tapioca to the flour mix.
-However, I personally prefer Cassava flour because of its lower glycemic index and better nutritional profile (more fiber).
-Also, if you use some tapioca, the shape of your breads might change when baked.
+However, I personally prefer cassava flour because of its lower glycemic index and better nutritional profile (more fiber).
+Also, if you use some tapioca, the shape of your bread might change when baked.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.